About Us

 Meet Dr. Meg

-• Or, is it her life after college, which includes acting as a sports psychologist for the elite athletes of NASCAR™, the NFL™, and Wimbledon champ Mary Pierce?
+• Or, is it her life after college, which includes her role as a sports psychologist for the elite athletes of NASCAR™, the NFL™, and Wimbledon champ Mary Pierce?

-• Is it her experience working with special needs children and families?
+• Is it her experience working with special needs children and their families?

 • The time she spent as an advisor for athletes and other students at the University of Texas and Texas State University?